Redocly/openapi-starter/README.md

 ```

+If you have an JSON example, you can convert it to JSON schema using Redocly's [JSON to JSON schema tool](https://redocly.com/tools/json-to-json-schema/).

 ##### Using the `$ref`

 Notice in the complex example above the schema definition itself has `$ref` links to other schemas defined.